About the Program

 Vascular Surgery residents also learn about the diagnosis, evaluation and operative management of complex thoracoabdominal aortic aneurysms in a high volume clinical rotation under the leadership of Dr. Marc Moon, chief of the Division of Cardiothoracic Surgery.

 Clinical research is encouraged during any of these rotations.
 Our vascular surgery faculty and residents participate in weekly conferences devoted to non-invasive vascular lab interpretation, didactic vascular lectures, vascular board review, morbidity and mortality conferences, and journal club.
-The residents also have the opportunity to participate in research under the direction of all faculty and Dr. Bijan Najafi, director of iCAMP, a research arm of the Division of Vascular Surgery and Endovascular Therapy.
-In addition, our 0-5 residents have a full 12 months dedicated to research between clinical years two and three, which positions them well for future success in academic surgery.
+Residents also have the opportunity to participate in research under the direction of division faculty, our 0-5 residents have a full 12 months dedicated to conduct research between clinical years two and three, which positions them well for future success in academic surgery.
 The focus of the research experience is on study design, biostatistics, and outcomes research.
 To date, one of our vascular surgery integrated resident’s work during the research year led to the creation of a device patent, and all trainees have been critical contributors and first authors on institutional and multicenter collaborative research projects.